-Four key skills for the next generation of leaders
+Four key skills for the next generation of leadersby

-The post pandemic working environment is likely to follow a hybrid model, which will require resilient and people-focused leaders.
+As we move to a hybrid model of working, leadership skills will also need to evolve.
 L&D teams will need to focus on four key areas of training to ensure they are properly equipped for the job.

-Covid-19 has reshaped leadership from the rigid systems that have long characterised organisations to something more flexible, open and agile – new models based on inclusivity, empathy, tolerance of failure and openness in communication.
-That is one of the main findings from a new CEMS Global Alliance report, which identifies key challenges facing leaders and leadership development at a time of unprecedented uncertainty.
+Leadership has been reshaped from the rigid systems that have long characterised organisations to something more flexible, open and agile – new models based on inclusivity, empathy, tolerance of failure and openness in communication.
+That is one of the main findings from a the CEMS Global Alliance report, which identifies key challenges facing leaders and leadership development at a time of unprecedented uncertainty.

 Within these new ways of working there is a great opportunity to train innovative, self-motivated, compassionate decision-makers, who can lead change during this storm while bracing for the next